rant-lang/reference/src/glossary.md

 ### Repeater

-A block that can iterate multiple times.
-Repeaters are created by calling `[rep]`.
+A looping block.
+Blocks can be made to loop by setting the repetition count with `[rep]`.

 ### Resolution

-Resolution refers to the process of producing an output from a block, after which the block is referred to as 'resolved.'
+Resolution refers to the process of Rant selecting which branch to run on a **block**.

 ### Resolver